ricardoquesada/c64-the-uni-games/README.md

 # The Uni Games

-The first and only "Unicycle Games" games for the Commodore 64 compatible with Uni-Joysti-Cle.
+The first and only "Unicycle Games" games for the Commodore 64 compatible with Uni-Joysti-Cle™.

 ## Preview Version v0.1